-Although the forensic investigation could not rule out the possibility that an unknown third-party actor had access to an email inbox that stored this information, there is no indication that any information was actually viewed or exfiltrated from the email account.
+Although the forensic investigation could not rule out the possibility that an unknown third-party actor may have accessed this information, there is no indication whatsoever that any information has been misused at this time.
 However, we are providing this notification to you out of an abundance of caution and so that you may diligently monitor your personal information and resources.
 We take great care in the security of our technology systems and regret that this incident has occurred.